2023 Solar Incentives Guide for Oswego, NY - Tax Credits & Rebates

 EcoWatch's Oswego, NY Solar Incentives FAQs

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
+Yes, you can employ multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
 You can also combine renewable energy generation with a backup source of non-renewable energy.
-You should discuss your plan with your local Oswego solar panel installer, so that you understand what you'll need and what kinds of incentives you might or might not qualify for.
+You should discuss your proposed plan with your local Oswego solar installation expert, so that you understand what you'll need and what kinds of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.